 Merging Units (MUs) play a key role in enhancing the levels of security and the reliability of power systems, allowing for advanced remote diagnostics.
 Some of the benefits are a more efficient transmission of electricity and a better integration with renewable energy systems.
-In this article, an implementation of a Stand-Alone Merging Unit (SAMU), compliant with the IEC 61850-9-2 standard and based on a low-cost ARM microcontroller, is described.
+In this paper, an implementation of a Stand-Alone Merging Unit (SAMU), compliant with the IEC 61850-9-2 standard and based on a low-cost ARM microcontroller, is described.
 It acquires two signals, one voltage and one current, and it sends the samples over the ethernet connection.
-A high-resolution Analogue-to-Digital Converter (ADC), synchronised to the Coordinated Universal Time (UTC) through a Global Positioning System (GPS) disciplined oscillator, is used.
-The opportune insulation and conditioning stage have been designed.
-Several tests have been performed, varying the amplitude, frequency, and phase of the input signals, in order to evaluate the metrological performance of the proposed SAMU.
-The results from the metrological characterisation of the SAMU are presented here. .
+A high-resolution Analog-to-Digital Converter (ADC), synchronised to the Universal Time Coordinated (UTC) through a Global Positioning System (GPS) disciplined oscillator, is used.
+The opportune insulation and conditioning stages have been designed.
+Several tests have been performed, varying amplitude, frequency, and phase of the input signals, in order to evaluate the metrological performance of the proposed SAMU and they are here discussed.